patil-manish/getDataProj/codebook.md

 # Data Processing

-The R script does the following:
+The R script does the following.
 1. Download and extract the UCI HAR Dataset.
 2. Read the measure files and combine for training and test
 3. Read the Subject information and combine for training and test
 4. Read the Activity information and combine for training and test
 5. Read features/measures list and identify and filter the column indexes to keep in the processed data, by matching "mean(" or "std(".
 This additional "(" is used to ensure columns like "fBodyAccJerk-meanFreq()-X" are not selected.
 6. Read the activity names, and substitute these for IDs in activity information.
 7. Add proper column names to all data frames and remove "(" and ")" from column names.
 8. Combine subject, activity, measure data frames to get a composite frame.
 	This is equivalent to the result after requirement 4.
 9. Use the melt, dcast functions to generate the final tidy dataset.
 10. Write the output to disk